polettix/Template-Perlish/README.md

         Defaults to `%]`;

+    - _strict\_blessed_

+        boolean flag used for traversal, see ["traverse"](#traverse).

+        Defaults to _false_;

+    - _traverse\_methods_

+        boolean flag used for traversal, see ["traverse"](#traverse).

+        Defaults to _false_;

     - _variables_

         variables that will be passed to all invocations of ["process"](#process) and/or ["evaluate"](#evaluate).
 It MUST be a reference to a hash.

+        Defaults to an empty hash reference.

+    - _-preset_

+        this is a _meta_-option and is available only when the constructor is called with a list of key/value pairs, not with a hash reference.

+        This allows you to load canned sequences of presets that will be exposed for different releases and allow you to quickly tune the usage of Template::Perlish, while still keeping backwards compatibility.

+        Each preset is overlaid on the configuration as soon as it is encountered in the arguments list, so order matters.
+Here are the available presets:

+        - `default`

+            sets defaults values written above;

+        - `1.52`

+            overrides `stdout` to a _false_ value, while setting `traverse_method` and `method_over_key` to a _true_ one.
+As a matter of fact, it enables all new options available in release 1.52 in one single shot.

+        As an example, if you want to use the new features in 1.52 but you would like keys in a hash to take precedence over methods, you can do either of the following:

+            $o = Template::Perlish->new(
+                -preset => '1.52',
+                method_over_key => 0,
+            );

+            # OR

+            $o = Template::Perlish->new(
+                stdout => 1,
+                traverse_methods => 0,
+            );

-    Parameters can be given directly or via a hash reference.
+    Parameters can be given directly as key-value pairs or via a hash reference.
+In the former case, you can provide the same option multiple times and also use meta-option `-preset` described above.

     By default, the delimiters are the same as TT2, i.e. `[%` and `%]`,
     and the variables hash is empty.

-    The return value is a reference to an anonymous hash, whose three elements are the ones described above.
-You can modify them at will.
+    The return value is a reference to an anonymous hash, whose elements are the ones described above.
+You can modify them at will, there are no accessors for this simple object.

 ## Template Handling